Learning distinct features helps, provably: Introduction

-\textbf{Our contributions:} In this paper, we theoretically investigate diversity in the neural network contest and study how learning non-redundant features affects the performance of the model.
+\textbf{Our contributions:} In this paper, we theoretically investigate diversity in the neural network context and study how learning non-redundant features affects the performance of the model.
 We derive a bound for the generalization gap which is inversely proportional to the proposed diversity measure showing that learning distinct features helps.
-In our analysis, we focus on simple neural network model with one-hidden layer trained with mean squared error.
-This configuration is simple, however it has been shown to be convenient and insightful for the theoretical analysis \citep{deng2021adversarial,du2020few,bubeck2021universal}.
+In our analysis, we focus on the simple neural network model with one-hidden layer trained with mean squared error.
+This configuration is simple, however, it has been shown to be convenient and insightful for the theoretical analysis \cite{deng2021adversarial,du2020few,bubeck2021universal}.
 Moreover, we show how to extend our theoretical analysis to different losses and different network architectures.

-Our contributions can be summarized as follows: \begin{itemize} \item We analyse the effect the feature diversity on the generalization error bound of a neural network.
+Our contributions can be summarized as follows: \begin{itemize} \item We analyze the effect the feature diversity on the generalization error bound of a neural network.
 The analysis is presented in Section \ref{sec_theor}.
 In Theorem \ref{theorm1}, we derive an upper bound for the generalization gap which is inversely proportional to the diversity factor.
 Thus, we provide theoretical evidence that learning distinct features can help reduce the generalization error. \item We extend our analysis to different losses and general multi-layer networks.
-These results are presented in Theorems \ref{theorm2}, \ref{theorm3}, \ref{theorm_multi}, \ref{theorm4}, and \ref{theorm5}. \end{itemize} \textbf{Outline of the paper:} The rest of the paper is organized as follows: Section \ref{pre} summarizes the preliminaries for our analysis.
+These results are presented in Theorems \ref{theorm2}, \ref{theorm3}, \ref{theorm_multi}, \ref{theorm4}, and \ref{theorm5}. \end{itemize}

+\textbf{Outline of the paper:} The rest of the paper is organized as follows: Section \ref{pre} summarizes the preliminaries for our analysis.
 Section \ref{sec_theor} presents our main theoretical results along with the proofs.
 Section \ref{sec_theorext} extends our results for different settings.
 Section \ref{con} concludes the work with a discussion and several open problems.